The day my denial died: the first step in my healing from maternal narcissistic abuse

 You cannot reclaim your power unless you first see yourself as you are now.

-I stepped into the truth.
+I stepped into the truth with tears streaming down my eyes.

 Final thoughts